 java.library.path only works to resolve the immidiate native library that you are loading in your code.
 Loading of the other dependent libraries is left to the first library.
 The JNI library that you load will rely on the OS dependent way to resolve its references.

-java.library.path and LD_LIBRARY_PATH in such case for the libraries to load successfully.
+The catch is that, you will have to provide both java.library.path and LD_LIBRARY_PATH in such case for the libraries to load successfully.
 So its reliable to depend on the OS dependent way (LD_LIBRARY_PATH) of loading library files than java.library.path system property.

 How to get the byte array Class instance?